AlynxZhou/hikaru/tutorials/types.md

 ## `subs`

-An array of `Toc`, which contains sub header.
+An array of `TOC`, which contains sub header.

 # `Site`